ACH2024/ACH/README.md

 `--config` refers to the config files in `src/config/algs` `--env-config` refers to the config files in `src/config/envs`

-SMAC maps can be found in src/smac_plus/sc2_maps/.

 All results will be stored in the `Results` folder.

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following performance on Predator-Prey:

 ![image](fig.png)
 ## Contributing

-This codebase is based on  [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.
+This codebase is based on  [PyMARL](https://github.com/oxwhirl/pymarl) codebases which are open-sourced.